awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-working-endpoints.md

 1. \(Optional\) By default, the Client VPN server uses the `UDP` transport protocol\.
 To use the `TCP` transport protocol instead, for **Transport Protocol**, select **TCP**\.
 **Note**
 UDP typically offers better performance than TCP\.

-**Important**
-The transport protocol cannot be changed after creation.
+You cannot change the transport protocol after you create the Client VPN endpoint\.

 1. \(Optional\) For **VPC ID**, choose the VPC to associate with the Client VPN endpoint\.
 For **Security Group IDs**, choose one or more of the VPC's security groups to apply to the Client VPN endpoint\.